OpenFogStack/smart-factory-fog-example/README.md

 [If your system supports it](https://www.gnu.org/software/make/manual/html_node/Parallel.html), use `make all -B -j` to build and push all services in parallel.

 Alternatively, you can also build binaries directly by going into the directory of a service and running `go build .` (Go in version >= 1.13 is required).

+If you plan to run components individually, it is advised to first source the test_environment file: `source test_environment`